Women's Basketball Coaching Staff

 Head Women's Basketball Coach

-Coach Kuhn enters his second season as Head Coach of the Lady Commodores Basketball Program.
+Coach Kuhn enters his third season as Head Coach of the Lady Commodores Basketball Program.

 Rory Kuhn joined the St. John’s women’s basketball program prior to the 2017-18 season.
 In his first term as assistant coach, Kuhn helped the Johnnies to a 19-15 season including their 11th-straight postseason appearance, and first trip to the WNIT Quarterfinals.